 This post contains affiliate links.

-In this comprehensive guide, we are covering all types of eggs from A to Z!
-From egg sizes, grades, hen welfare, and more, we’re covering it all in this ultimate guide to egg varieties!
+In this comprehensive guide, we cover all types of eggs from A to Z!
+From egg sizes, grades, hen welfare, and more, we cover it all in this ultimate guide to egg varieties!

 Collage that says "types of eggs".